yhiraki/dot-emacs.d/README.md

 Instructions will follow.
+However, might take a while...

 --

-If you can't wait:
+If you can't wait/or just don't want to:
  - you need to compile cedet. ~/.emacs.d/24/packages/cedet
  - you need to create a settings.el file in ./emacs.d/settings.el
  - you need to fire up emacs - all packages will be downloaded